Reply 1988: Critical response and impact

 Reply 1988 received widespread critical and audience acclaim with its finale episode recording an 18.8% nationwide audience share making it the highest rated drama in Korean cable television history at the time of airing.
 It catapulted its cast to popularity inside and outside South Korea and its cable channel TvN shot to influence among broadcast networks.
+For the BBC, the series is a "television masterpiece" that has "ushered in South Korea's cable era" and "laid the groundwork for a swell of more realist and nostalgic Korean dramas" which subsequently gained international success.
 Per The Korea Times, "Reply 1988 wasn’t just popular — it was a cultural phenomenon, widely hailed as a 'National Drama'".
 The 1980s nostalgia brought by the series was widespread initiating the newtro boom in the country.
 The New Yorker attributed its "record-breaking success" to the series' "quirky humor, nostalgic lilt, and borderless perspective".